ethangutk/RaytracingProgram/README.md

 <br><br><br>
 ## ℹ About The Program
 This program revolves around the concept of raytracing.
 Raytracing is a term for a *fancy* algorithm that renders 3D images in computer graphics.
-The algorithm takes a viewing ray for every pixel within the window and “shoots” them into the scene, and calculates a color for the corresponding pixel.
+The algorithm takes a viewing ray for every pixel within the window and “shoots” them into the scene and calculates a color for the corresponding pixel.
 For example, if a window has a size of 200px by 100px, there will be a total of 20,000 pixels, thus 20,000 viewing rays.
 After all the viewing rays have been calculated for the window, the algorithm will show the frame.
 The calculation process for a single pixel can be as complex as you want it to be!
 For example, if I wanted my image to be super detailed, I could add shadows, reflections, anti-aliasing, transparent objects, and so much more.
 On the flip side, you can also make it very simple, only showing the ambient/silhouette of the things within the scene.
 The possibilities are truly endless.
 The process describes the flawless *elegancy* of programming.

 <br><br><br>